jgorman/rails-form-validation/README.md

   This works with both Rails `data-remote="true"` Ajax form submission and regular full page load form submission.

-- It marks invalid fields with class .invalid.
-This allows us to integrate smoothly with server side validations.
-More on this below.
+- It marks invalid fields with the class `.invalid`.
+This allows us to integrate smoothly with server side validation errors.

-- It shows native error messages with a custom field .error element after each invalid input field.
+- It shows native error messages by inserting a customizable error element with class `.error` after each invalid input field.

-Read on below about how to smoothly integrate client side and server side validations under Rails 5 and 6.
+  This matches the format for showing server side errors so the user sees a consistent feedback display.

+## Example

-The new form validations look like this, showing the client side validation messages and then any server side validation messages.
+The new form validations look like this, first showing any client side validation messages until they are fixed, and then any server side validation messages.

 ![HTML validation demo](images/form-validation.gif)

-## Configuration Examples

-Here is a Rails form example using the default configuration values.
+Here is the example form using Rails `form_with` that links to the `form` controller.

 ```erb
 <%= form_with(model: @article, data: { controller: 'form' }) do |form| %>